uksarkar/smtpd_rs/README.md

 # smtpd-rs

-`smtpd_rs` is an asynchronous, extensible SMTP server library built on top of `tokio`.
+`smtpd` is an asynchronous, extensible SMTP server library built on top of `tokio`.
 Inspired by [smtpd](https://github.com/mhale/smtpd).
 It provides flexible support for authentication, TLS, and custom handling of SMTP commands.